ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-schedule-push-message.md

    ![](assets/schedule-push-message.png)

 1. If you selected **[!UICONTROL Scheduled]**, click the calendar icon and select or type a start date.
 1. Type a time.&nbsp;
 1. Under **[!UICONTROL Repeat]**, select one of the following options:

     * **[!UICONTROL Never]**
     * **[!UICONTROL Every day]**
     * **[!UICONTROL Every Tuesday]**
     * **[!UICONTROL `<Day x>` of the month]** The displayed options change depending on the day you selected or typed as the start day.
     * **[!UICONTROL `<nth day>` of Every Month]** The displayed value changes depending on which date you selected or typed as the start date.

 1. In **[!UICONTROL End Repeat]**, type an end date and time.
 1. Click one of the following options:

-    * **[!UICONTROL Save as Draft]** This option saves the message in a draft format.
+    * **[!UICONTROL Save as Draft]**
+    This option saves the message in a draft format.
 You can choose this option to save an unfinished message or to save the message so that someone else can edit and approve the message before activating it.
 If you selected [!DNL Now] in the previous step, the draft message is sent immediately upon activation.
 If you selected a date and time to push the message, the message is pushed according to schedule.

-    * **[!UICONTROL Save & Schedule]** This option sends the message on the scheduled day and time.
+    * **[!UICONTROL Save & Schedule]**
+    This option sends the message on the scheduled day and time.

 To push the draft message later, complete one of the following tasks:

 * Click **[!UICONTROL Manage Messages]**, select the check box next to the message, then click **[!UICONTROL Activate Selected]**.
 * Click **[!UICONTROL Save & Send]** to save the message and send it.

-If you selected [!DNL Now] in the previous step, the message is immediately pushed.
+If you selected **[!UICONTROL Now]** in the previous step, the message is immediately pushed.
 If you selected a date and time to push the message, the message is pushed according to schedule.